doanappdev/codinggame/README.md

 # codinggame
-The repo is for my solutions for problems on codinggame website.
-I hope it will be helpful for people learning to program.
+This repo is for my solutions for problems on codinggame.com I hope it will be helpful for people learning to program.

 If you have suggestions on how to improve some of the answers